FredrikPedersen/Learning_Kotlin/README.md

  - When working with variance, we separate between declaration-site variance and use-site variance.
    - Declaration-site variance is what we have been doing previously using in and out to define co- and contravariance at class or interface level,
    - Use-site variance is when you declare variance exactly where you are going to use it, like at a function level.
+ - Use-Site variance is how variance is handled in Java when using wildcards.

 ````Kotlin
 open class Car {}